-Note 10 - Subsequent Event
+Note 9 - Subsequent Event

-Two bridge loans in the amount of \$100,000 from each of Mr. Thompson and Mr. Mauro, members of the Company's board of directors and related parties of the Company, have been extended one month beyond the initial term to December 15, 2009.
+Two bridge loans in the amount of \$100,000 from each of Mr. Thompson and Mr. Mauro, members of the Company's board of directors and related parties of the Company, have been extended two months beyond the initial term to December 15, 2009.
 All other terms of the notes remain the same.